VinayChoudhary24/Video-Calling-Application--NodeJS/plan.md

 # plan of action

 STEP1-2:- initialize our nodejs project.
-DONE

-STEP3:- initialize our first view from JS to EJS(for rooms create HTML FILE i.e ROOM.EJS in FOLDER VIEWS) DONE
+STEP3:- initialize our first view from JS to EJS(for rooms create HTML FILE i.e ROOM.EJS in FOLDER VIEWS)

-STEP4:- initialize a room id(INSTALL UUID LIBRARY FOR SPECIFIC ROOMS i.e npm install uuid, IT WILL RANDOM UNIQUE ID FOR ROOMS i.e every person has its own uuid for joining the rooms) DONE
+STEP4:- initialize a room id(INSTALL UUID LIBRARY FOR SPECIFIC ROOMS i.e npm install uuid, IT WILL RANDOM UNIQUE ID FOR ROOMS i.e every person has its own uuid for joining the rooms)

 STEP5:- add the ability to view our own video(Create a FOLDER PUBLIC and Create a file script.JS(this JS file contains the code for the FRONT-END)), then import the file to room.EJS ie src=""